French Wine Regions

 Jura

 Like Burgundy in terms of climate and wine style, Jura produces some of France’s most unusual wines.
 However, this region hugs the Alps and borders Switzerland and is more famous for its skiing and cheeses than its wine.
 The lack of fame has preserved ancient wine styles, including many precursors to today’s natural wines.
-Of all the French wine regions covered in this guide, this is the most obscure.
+This is the most obscure of all the French wine regions covered in this guide.

-Like Burgundy, both Chardonnay and Pinot Noir are grown here.
-The region is significantly cooler and rainier than Burgundy, which results in lighter wine styles.
+Like Burgundy, Jura grows Chardonnay and Pinot Noir.
+However, the region is significantly cooler and rainier than Burgundy, which results in lighter wine styles.
 Jura’s fertile soils produce some great but obscure varietals, including Trousseau and Savagnin.

 Although this region is one of the smallest in France, it has managed to put itself on the map by making unique wines.